Die Beautiful: Reception

 At the awarding ceremony at the Tokyo International Film Festival which was held on November 3, 2016, at the Toho Cinemas in Roppongi Hills in Japan, Paolo Ballesteros was named the festival's Best Actor.
 The film also won the Audience Choice Award.

 The jury was headed by French director Jean-Jacques Beineix, and included Hong Kong director Mabel Cheung, U.S. producer Nicole Rocklin, Italian actor Valerio Mastandrea and Japanese director Hideyuki Hirayama.

 A total of 16 films, with Die Beautiful being the only one from the Philippines, were in competition.

 Sequel

 It was announced that a sequel was in production to be a 12-part spin-off television series to be aired on Cignal Play entitled Born Beautiful with Paolo Ballesteros reprising his role and Martin del Rosario picking up the role of Barbs which was originally portrayed by Christian Bables.
 Instead, the producers decided to make it into a full-length film with majority of the story focusing on Barbs.

+A musical adaptation of the film, titled Die Beautiful: The Musical is scheduled to be released in 2025.